Analysis | Got a new VR headset? Here are the apps you should try.

 For those seeking the best VR game to date

-One of our best games of 2020, “Half-Life: Alyx” is one of the first titles that elevated the VR “experience” to a VR “game.”
+One of our best games of 2020, “Half-Life: Alyx,” is one of the first titles that elevated the VR “experience” to a VR “game.”
 While the story was just so-so in the eyes of Post critic Christopher Byrd, the game’s detail and level of interactivity and control blew him away.
 The game is available on the Valve Index, HTC Vive and Oculus Rift.

 For the wannabe starfighter pilot

-You may have noticed that VR has been keen to transport users to the galaxy far, far away.
+You may have noticed that VR has been keen to transport users to a galaxy far, far away.
 That’s likely no accident given VR’s biggest challenge right now is user acquisition — and Star Wars has a lot of fans to seduce to the VR side.
 Of all the Star Wars titles, “Star Wars Squadrons” is by far the most involved.
 You’ll need to play on either your PC or PlayStation, but it’s highly recommended (by us) to play on PC using a joystick and throttle.
-The controls are very complicated, requiring players to manipulate their speed as much as their direction, but the payoff is worth it for space flight/Star Wars fans who’ve pined to fly an X-Wing or TIE fighter.
+The controls are very complicated, requiring players to manipulate their speed as much as their direction, but the payoff is worth it for space flight/Star Wars fans who’ve pined to fly an X-wing or TIE fighter.

 The VR actually makes flying easier by allowing players to simply look around for targets (or attackers on their tail) instead of adding even more controls to the mix.
 To be clear, this game is not for beginners and will demand lots of time investment to play well.
-Players prone to motion sickness may not enjoy this one either, as rapid head/eye movement is required.
+Players prone to motion sickness may not enjoy this one either, as rapid head and eye movement is required.

 For the first-person shooter fan

-The Medal of Honor series is the decorated predecessor to the Call of Duty franchise, and its VR release set during World War II puts players into the thick of that conflict’s fire fights with “Medal of Honor: Above and Beyond.”
+The Medal of Honor series is the decorated predecessor to the Call of Duty franchise, and its VR release set during World War II puts players into the thick of that conflict’s firefights with “Medal of Honor: Above and Beyond.”
 It also features the Oscar-winning short film “Colette,” about a French Resistance survivor.
 The film is presented in 2-D, but the game immerses players in the 3-D sights, sounds and stories of the Second Great War.

-There’s no “Fortnite” for VR, but “Population One” provides a pretty fun battle royale in which players snag weapons and ammo then fight to be the last player or team standing.
+There’s no “Fortnite” for VR (yet), but “Population: One” provides a pretty fun battle royale in which players snag weapons and ammo then fight to be the last player or team standing.
 You won’t find the same sort of IP crossovers as in Epic’s metaverse playground, but players can still customize their avatars in amusing ways.
-The movement controls are intuitive, allowing players to build barriers, climb them (or other buildings) and then soar down in a wingsuit (by extending their arms in real life).
+The movement controls are intuitive, allowing players to build barriers, climb them (or other buildings) and then soar down in a wingsuit by extending their arms in real life.
 The game also requires players to mimic motions like aiming and reloading weaponry.
 You even have to peel bananas or pop the tops of soda cans and hold them to your lips to regain energy.
 This is another game you’ll want to make sure you have ample space around you before you boot it up.

 For those who like jump scares

 You know those viral video clips of people using VR, spotting something scary and then freaking out and running headlong into a wall?
 “Resident Evil 4” is the perfect catalyst for those moments, so beware your surroundings before you strap on the headset.
-Players can experience the full story as Leon Kennedy seeks to save the President’s daughter from hordes of zombies and terrible creatures, watching (and gasping) as claws and jaws stretch out to shred you.
-For fans of “The Walking Dead,” “The Walking Dead: Onslaught” presents a more streamlined, run/shoot/slash series of zombie-infested levels.
+Players can experience the full story as Leon Kennedy seeks to save the president’s daughter from hordes of zombies and terrible creatures, watching (and gasping) as claws and jaws stretch out to shred you.
+For fans of “The Walking Dead,” “The Walking Dead Onslaught” presents a more streamlined, run/shoot/slash series of zombie-infested levels.

-If you’d prefer a slightly less action-movie approach to the zombie slaying experience, check out “The Walking Dead: Saints and Sinners” a more RPG-like game in which you play in the world of AMC’s hit series and manage your health and inventory while solving puzzles, sneaking through streets and slashing/shooting at walkers with a variety of weaponry.
+If you’d prefer a slightly less action-movie approach to the zombie-slaying experience, check out “The Walking Dead: Saints and Sinners” a more RPG-like game in which you play in the world of AMC’s hit series and manage your health and inventory while solving puzzles, sneaking through streets and slashing/shooting at walkers with a variety of weaponry.

-For those who want to recreate recreation online
+For those who want to re-create recreation online

 Want to take on your pals in ping-pong?
-“Eleven Table Tennis” pits you against both AI foes and your friends in a sim that does a good job simulating the sport’s physics.
-While fun and requiring less space than an actual ping-pong table, you’ll still want to get a handle on how you move with the headset on before you fire up this game.
+“Eleven Table Tennis” pits you against both AI foes and your friends in a sim that does a good job emulating the sport’s physics.
+While it’s fun and requires less space than an actual ping-pong table, you’ll still want to get a handle on how you move with the headset on before you fire up this game.
 Your foes will make you lunge both forward and to the sides to return shots.
 Also be sure to check for low-hanging ceilings before going for the overhead smash.

-For those looking to recreate the movie theater experience
+For those looking to re-create the movie theater experience

 There’s nothing particularly advanced about “Bigscreen,” which lets you watch movies in a virtual theater with your friends, but we’re putting it here because only VR veterans are likely to use this option instead of simply streaming the latest hits on their TVs.
 (And even if they want to loop in their friends, a Zoom call can do that trick.)

 “Bigscreen,” currently in beta, does offer some unique features though, including some reminiscent of the much-discussed metaverse.
-Most intriguing is the access to 3D movies.
+Most intriguing is the access to 3-D movies.
 Scroll through those offered in the lobby (like “Top Gun”) until you find one you like.
 Then, you’ll be placed into a theater environment with other users.
 Be warned that other users can both see your avatar and hear you through the microphone in your headset, and vice versa.
 (You can mute them, and yourself, if desired.)
 There’s also an optional personal space bubble that will disappear other avatars if they come in for an unwanted cuddle.

 If you just want to hang with your friends, you can set up a private room where your desired companions can join you via a unique room code.
 There’s even a way to host work meetings and share desktop screens through the app, but seriously, who the heck wants to do work in the metaverse?